Small Farmers Micro Loan Fund Has Moved!

 Yet these dedicated men and women often face difficult hurdles that result from unpredictable weather events, the economy, and their need to keep equipment up to date.
 In many cases, just a small loan at a low rate of interest can give them the resources they need to plant more acreage or new crops, or repair or buy equipment.

-Micro-Loans Available for NM Farmers
+New Mexico Farmers Marketing Association now provides Micro-Loans for NM Farmers

 Comments from Farmers